 Caliber: 9mm (also available in .357 SIG, 40 S&W, .45 ACP)

 Capacity: 17+1 (ships with two 17-round magazines)

 Ratings (Out of Five Stars):

 The gun is more accurate than I am.

 The grip angle takes a little getting used to for more experienced shooters, but it works.
 The height of the bore axis, however, is an issue.

 Customization: * * * * *

 It’s not perfect.
 Well, not yet anyway.
 A crisper trigger would go a long way.
-But out of the box, the gun is about three and a half stars.
+But out of the box, the gun is about 3 and a half stars.
 Factor in the insane level to which you can customize this gun and it earns a full 4 stars.
-A truly modular handgun, executed with typical Sig Sauer precision.
+A truly modular handgun that can be configured to different sizes, it is executed with typical Sig Sauer precision.